 Learn how to poach an egg in four simple steps!
 These perfect poached eggs are great served on a hot, buttered crumpet for breakfast or in a tasty Eggs Benedict .
 You just need to add a drop of vinegar to the water to help keep the egg together.
 This easy video recipe will show you how to poach the perfect egg every time.
 Once you’ve mastered this technique you’ll be able to show off your skills to friends and family – why not serve poach eggs on toast with smashed avocado and cracked black pepper for the ultimate on-trend brunch?
 This is a key cooking technique which is worth practising – as it’s difficult to get right first time but so easy once you’ve mastered it.
+Once you’ve poached the egg its best to serve and eat straight away as the fresher the egg, the better.
+We’d also recommend using a slotted spoon to scoop the cooked egg out of the water as it will help any excess water to drain off of the egg before serving.

 - Slotted spoon